atheken/fingerpaint/README.md

 	./fingerpaint

-Alternatively, you can use foreman (a ruby gem for running Profiles), to start the app (as will happen on Heroku):
+Alternatively, you can use foreman (a ruby gem for running Procfiles), to start the app (a la Heroku):

 	foreman start